-As with another horror film of 18′, Hereditary, the female leads, Toni Collete and Emily Blunt, deliver powerful performances that make you feel closely connected to the struggle of their characters.
+As with another beloved horror film of 2018, Hereditary, the female leads, Toni Collete and Emily Blunt, deliver powerful performances that make you feel closely connected to the struggle of their characters.
 Moreover, the male lead in the film, John Krasinski, offers a passionate role as a protective father in a world of potential chaos and family issues.
-It’s really a great film for many points that Bishop Robert Barron eloquently started in his take on the film.
-I saw the film when it was initially released, so my thoughts are what came up as I gave 90min. of my attention to this mesmerizing flick.

 God created us too in a similar predicament.
 He created us in love, not to be guarded against The Fall, but to join Him through the Incarnation of his Son.
-So although we have a terrible situation, Original Sin, God didn’t abandon us to death but gave His Son in love by the first mention of a Savior in the Protoevangelium (CCC, 410; Gen. 3:15).
+So although we have a terrible situation through original sin, God didn’t abandon us to death but gave His Son in love by the first mention of a Savior in the Protoevangelium (CCC, 410; Gen. 3:15).

 Something else that’s really powerful in the film is how the father lays down his life for his children against the creatures that are trying to kill them.